saranyade-cyber/web-security-project/sql-injection-lab-1.md

-# Writeup: SQL Injection Vulnerability in WHERE Clause
+# writeup: SQL Injection Vulnerability in WHERE Clause

 ### the goal
 The objective of this lab was to exploit a SQL injection vulnerability in the product